Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Introduction

-One particular aspect of the Hele-Shaw interface dynamics that has attracted a great deal of attention is the so-called {\it selection problem}, first posited by Saffman and Taylor \cite{ST} in the context of viscous fingering.
-It concerns the question as to why the finger reaches a relative width $\lambda=1/2$, implying that the finger velocity $U$ is {\it twice} the velocity $V$ of the background fluid, i.e, $U=2V$, despite the fact the problem admits a continuum of exact solutions with $0<\lambda<1$.
-In the mid 1980s, it was shown by several groups \cite{SurfaceTension} through a beyond-all-orders asymptotic analysis that the inclusion of surface tension leads to a countable infinity of steady solutions, all of which converge to $U=2V$ when the surface tension parameter is taken to zero.
+One particular aspect of interface dynamics in a Hele-Shaw cell that has attracted a great deal of attention is the {\it pattern selection problem}, posed in \cite{ST} in the context of viscous fingering.
+It concerns the question as to why the inviscid finger, moving inside a viscous fluid, reaches a relative width $\lambda=L_f/L_c=1/2$, where $L_f$ and $L_c$ are the finger and cell widths, respectively.
+This implies that the finger velocity $U$ is twice the velocity $V$ of the background fluid, i.e., $U=2V$, despite the fact that the problem admits a continuum of stationary solutions with $0<\lambda<1$.
+In the mid-1980s, it was shown \cite{SurfaceTension} through a beyond-all-orders asymptotic analysis that the inclusion of surface tension leads to a discrete (rather than continuous) spectrum of steady solutions, all of which converge to $U=2V$ in a zero surface tension limit.
+After that, numerical efforts have shown that only the lowest branch of the discrete spectrum is stable and therefore observable.
 Similar analysis was performed for the case of a single bubble in a Hele-Shaw channel \cite{tanveer86,tanveer87}, where the velocity $U=2V$ was again selected.

-It was subsequently found that other boundary conditions, such as kinetic undercooling \cite{king,mccue}, also lead to the same selection scenario.
-More strikingly, similar pattern selection has also been observed in non-fluid systems, such as finger-like ionization fronts in electric breakdown \cite{streamer}, where there is no analog of surface tension.
-The effect of surface tension on one and two bubbles in an unbounded cell \cite{Green2017} was also studied and the same selected velocity $U=2V$ was obtained.
+Prior to addressing an alternative point of view to the selection problem, we should mention that the Hele-Shaw interface dynamics without surface tension (in which case the problem is also known as {\it Laplacian growth}) is particularly fruitful and possesses remarkable properties untypical for most of nonlinear dynamical systems, because it is integrable.
+Steady exact solutions were found without surface tension: for a finger \cite{ST}, for a single bubble \cite{TS} and for more complicated patterns --- the complete list of steady state solutions is in Ref.~\cite{GLV2015}.
+As for unsteady solutions, they are not possible to obtain unless the equations are integrable.
+Because of integrability, starting from \cite{Saffman1959}, several classes of unsteady solutions have been constructed for the growth of fingers in a channel \cite{Howison,Mineev94} and for an expanding bubble in an unbounded cell \cite{ShraimanBensimon, BensimonPelce,Howison, MarkSilvina}.
+(Refs.~\cite{Saffman1959, Howison,Mineev94, BensimonPelce, MarkSilvina} present {\it regular} unsteady solutions which are valid for all times.)